I. GET OUTSIDE ASAP

 V. DRINK WHAT YOUR BODY IS MADE OF – MUNCH

 Yes, drink, drink, drink water.
 You might be dehydrated and either way it is good for you.
-If you can eat or munch on something, that always helps me.
-Again, it gives your brain something to focus on and/or your body may be in dire need of it right now.
+If you can eat or munch on something, that can help with how you are feeling or simply distract yourself momentarily.
+This can give your brain something to focus on and/or your body may be in dire need of it right now.

 Always remember, you are never alone in this.
 We may experience anxiety differently but at the end of the day we are all human.
 Everything will always get better.
 Everything IS okay and you are tough as hell.